-Cultural competency and implicit bias training could improve staff's ability to understand and meet the needs of youth on probation discretion, implicit biases can lead to worse outcomes for those who are affected by those biases.
+Cultural competency is defined as the ability to understand, appreciate, and interact with people who have different cultures or belief systems than one's own. discretion, implicit biases can lead to worse outcomes for those who are affected by those biases.
 Cultural competency can also help improve relationships between youth and probation officers by helping staff learn and understand cultural differences rather than making judgments about certain behaviors or thought processes.